kpobrien4/Expense-Tracker/README.md

 # Expense Tracker

-Simple way to track expenses with python-excel
+Simple way to track expenses with python-excel.
+This is my first Python project!